 As a dog owner, there are many reasons why a c-section is required for your dogs.
 Sometimes, we are not necessarily keen but the choice may be out of our hands.
 Below is a list of the most common causes of cesarean sections in dogs.

-Although most cases of caesarean sections are performed in emergency situations, a dog breeder can choose to take surgical delivery instead of natural birth for personal reasons.
+Although most cases of cesarean sections are performed in emergency situations, a dog breeder can choose to take surgical delivery instead of natural birth for personal reasons.
 This process of deciding based on personal preference is referred to as an elective C-section.

 Another common and non-emergency reason for C-sections in dogs is due to their breed types.
 Some breeds cannot facilitate a natural vaginal delivery and require a hysterotomy to prevent complications and possible death.
-A list of the top 10 dog breeds that require caesarean delivery include:
+A list of the top 10 dog breeds that require cesarean delivery include:

 - Boston Terrier,